-The unprecedented and unique pandemic situation in 2020 also caused a rise in impostor syndrome.
-In fact, 47% of knowledge workers worldwide reported feelings of impostor syndrome increasing in 2020.
+The unprecedented and unique pandemic situation in 2020 also caused a rise in imposter syndrome.
+In fact, 47% of knowledge workers worldwide reported feelings of imposter syndrome increasing in 2020.
 Feeling isolated from your team while you’re working from home or distributed is natural.

 Regardless of your situation or your exact feelings, you aren’t alone.
-If you’re a fan of statistics, remember that 62% of global employees feel impostor syndrome.
+If you’re a fan of statistics, remember that 62% of global employees feel imposter syndrome.
 But if you’re not, it’s often more helpful to hear from others who have experienced the same.
-We asked Asanas to share their experiences with impostor syndrome.
+We asked Asanas to share their experiences with imposter syndrome.
 Here’s what they had to say: